linode/terraform-provider-linode/examples/lke_echo_server/README.md

-# Linode MySQL + Adminer Example
+# LKE Echo Server Example

-This example launches two Alpine 3.13 instances connected to a VLAN and installs a Docker daemon onto both.
-One instance runs a publicly accessible Adminer instance, and the other runs a MySQL server only accessible from within the VLAN.

-These instances are both placed behind a Firewall, which only allows inbound traffic on port 80 (HTTP).
+This example provisions an LKE (Linode Kubernetes Engine) cluster, then deploys a LoadBalancer Service and a Deployment of HTTP echo servers.

 To run this example, first configure your Linode provider as described in <https://www.terraform.io/docs/providers/linode/index.html>